douglaswaugh/cv/douglas-waugh-cv.md

 I write easy to understand, easy to change code that works.
 I focus on delivering the highest value to the business in the shortest possible time.

 In order to do this I utilise several tools and techniques.
-These include maintaining a dialog with the customers and quality assurers throughout the development process, building and releasing vertical slices incrementally, developing testing strategies, writing my code test-first, refactoring both test and production code, and using an automated continuous integration and deployment pipeline.
+These include maintaining a dialog with the customers and quality assurers throughout the development process, building and releasing vertical slices incrementally, developing testing strategies, writing my code test-first, refactoring both test and production code, and using an automated continuous integration and delivery pipeline.

-Primarily I've coded in C# but I am also experienced in building single page applications in Javascript using AngularJS.
+Primarily I've coded on the Windows stack in C# and SQL but I am also experienced in building single page applications in Javascript using AngularJS.
 I've written some Python and I've even started to learn a little Ruby.

+I'm comfortable using the CQRS+ES architectural pattern, and have some experience working with services communicating using those events.

 ### Personal Development

 I am committed to my own personal development and I find there are so many interesting subjects within the industry.
 I've usually got a technical book on the go (currently 'Continuous Delivery') and attend events in London's thriving development community.

 I've been a regular attendee of XProLo meetup, it's predecessor Extreme Tuesday Club and the associated conference XPDay as well as the London Software Craftsmanship meetups, particularly those of a practical nature.
-Recently I've started attending PaaS meetup, excited by the possibilities such platforms can bring to the development build and release process, and the London Continuous Delivery meetup.
+Recently I've started attending PaaS and Serverless meetups, excited by the possibilities such platforms can bring to the development build and release process, and the London Continuous Delivery meetup.
 I'm also interested in machine learning and data science.

 I continue to use pet projects and code katas to learn new technologies and improve my technical skills.